 - Evidence of influence from the custodial parent

-At What Age Can a Child Decide Which Parent to Live With in MA?
+What Age Can a Child Decide Which Parent to Live With in Massachusetts?

-If the child is mature enough, a judge may find their preference to be compelling if the reasons are legitimate.
-Generally, the older the child is, the more likely their preferences will be taken into account.
+If the child is mature enough, a judge may find their preference compelling if the reasons are legitimate.
+Generally, the older the child is, the more likely their preferences will be considered.
 However, there are many factors a judge will have to examine before making any final decision.
-The best interests of the child will always be the top priority in a child custody case in Massachusetts.
-A common misconception is that courts will always listen to a child that is at least 14 years of age.
+The child's best interests will always be the top priority in a child custody case in Massachusetts.
+A common misconception is that courts will always listen to a child at least 14.

-At our South Shore firm, we are committed to putting your best interest first and helping you secure the most positive outcome possible.
-Determining child custody can be a stressful and complex process and we know how to best help you.
+At our South Shore firm, we are committed to putting your best interest first and helping you secure the most favorable outcome possible.
+Determining child custody can be stressful and complex, and we know how to help you best.
 With years of experience under our belt, you can rely on us to provide you with the compassionate and dedicated approach you need.

 If you and your spouse or partner have decided to split up and you have children together, it is important to consult with a child custody attorney in Hingham or Newton.
 At Kellem✶Mahoney Family Law & Mediation Group, P.C., we help married couples seek divorces, legal separations, and help unmarried couples sort out child custody issues.